k2view-academy/K2View-Academy/articles/02_fabric_architecture/02_fabric_directories.md

 <h5>$K2_HOME/webserver</h4>
 </td>
 <td width="600pxl" valign="top">
-<p>The Home directory of the Fabric web admin.
+<p>The Home directory of the Fabric Web Admin.
 This directory can also hold manipulations (rewrites) on the URL when invoking Fabric Web Services.</p>
 </td>
 </tr>
 </tbody>